 OM-3 Color Recipes

 The OM-3 color wheel offers a fun way to experiment with color while shooting.
-There’s a resonance with your (the photographer’s) emotional state with the image.
+Of course anything can be done in post processing.
+But there’s a resonance with your (the photographer’s) emotional state with the image you see while shooting.
 Seeing your pictures painted in vibrant, subdued, or contrasty monochrome while you shoot pulls you into the moment and inspires you to keep shooting.

 The color wheel has five modes — one is normal mode, one is CRT (color creator which exists in other Olympus/OM-System cameras), one is ART mode (featuring the classic art modes included in previous Olympus cameras), one is Color mode (only in OM-3 / PEN-F) and one is MONO model (only for OM-3 / PEN-F).